 The proper way to negotiate with the Siamese is to send two or three men of war of not more than sixteen foot draft of water.
 Let them arrive in October and at once proceed up to Bangkok and fire their salutes.

-Fortunately for Siam Bowring’s determination not to be trifled with did not lead to the kind of aggressive action seen in China and Burma.
+Fortunately for Siam, Bowring’s determination not to be trifled with did not lead to the kind of aggressive action seen in China and Burma.
 In a large part this was due to the reins of power having recently passed into the hands of the prince denied the throne in 1824.
 He became Rama IV and was usually referred to as King Mongkut by the British.
 After being overlooked Mongkut had become a monk, avoiding political intrigue.
 He did not choose to retire to a life of religious contemplation however, for not only was he active in reforming Buddhism in Siam, but, freed from the responsibilities of kingship, was able to pursue studies of Western science and technology.
 Based in Bangkok and having frequent contact with Westerners allowed Mongkut, or Vajiranyan as he was known when a monk, to develop English language skills and keep abreast of political developments.
 In his long period of observation he apparently drew the conclusion that, sooner or later, Siam would either have to reach an accommodation with the West, particularly, Britain, or see her independence and sovereignty jeopardised.
 He must doubtless have wondered if the British had ambitions to instigate a full scale annexation.
-For their part the British, particularly Brooke, were keen to identify and support a suitable successor to Rama the Third and saw in Mongkut, who clearly had a modernising outlook, someone likely to give them what they wanted at the least possible cost.
+For their part the British, particularly Brooke, were keen to identify and support a suitable successor to Rama III and saw in Mongkut, who clearly had a modernising outlook, someone likely to give them what they wanted at the least possible cost.
 Consequently, when the old king died British influence played a part in ensuring Mongkut became the next Siamese monarch.